Skill Demand Index

 Jobs Analyzed

-Most employers want Technical Project Management at hands-on daily use, not textbook knowledge.
+Most employers want Technical Project Management at basic competency with practical application.

 Overview